Students will graduate with one of the following awards:

 - Access to Higher Education Diploma within a Science subject covering sufficient Biology and an equivalent Science: to include 15 Distinctions in both Biology and equivalent Science credits, and Merits from the remaining level 3 credits.
 Access to Higher Education Diplomas are accepted in the areas of Biosciences, Health Care, Health Science and Science.
 A minimum of 5 GCSEs at grade C/4 or above in English language, Mathematics and Science are also required

-- T level in a Science subject will be considered alongside a further Level 3 qualification in Biology
+- T level in a Science subject will be considered alongside a further relevant Level 3 qualification

 - Cardiff Metropolitan University Foundation leading to BSc Health Sciences programme